It's common for a component to return different types of React elements based on its

 && is falsy, the expression evaluates to the left hand side.
 Otherwise, the expression evaluates to the right-hand side.

-subtitle is not passed in, the prop is
+subtitle prop is not passed in explicitly, the value of the prop is

 undefined).
 When React sees an

-undefined value, nothing will be rendered.
-When we do pass a
+undefined value, it renders nothing.
+When we do pass a value for the

 Note that an empty string